Juddymwai/phaseOneFinalProject/README.md

 1. you will be able to click on a book to get more details
 3. The website offers users with the option of adding the selected book to the cart
 4. when the user is ready to make a purchase he or she can do so by inputting the card details
+5. The user can also delete an item from the cart

  ###  Requirements
  * Access to  a computer
  * Access to internet
  ### Installation Process
  ****
-* Clone to the repo : git clone hhttps://github.com/Juddymwai/moringaIPTWO
+* Clone to the repo : git clone https://github.com/Juddymwai/phaseOneFinalProject
 * Unzip the downloaded files in a folder of choice.
 * Open the index file from the zipped file with any browser.
  ****